 Desktop external hard drives differ from portable hard drives because they are built to be sturdier.
 They have their own power supplies and must be plugged into an outlet to function.
 In our research, we have compiled a lineup of the best desktop external hard drives.
 To find the best external hard drives, look at our reviews of the Western Digital My Book, Toshiba Canvio Desk and Buffalo DriveStation Axis Velocity.
 Check out our articles on desktop external hard drives for more information.

 Once you've reached the point where you need a desktop external hard drive with at least 1TB of storage space, you're a bona fide digital-content connoisseur.
 Make sure the hard drive you choose to hold copies of your precious content meets a certain quality standard by following the specifications we've outlined.

 Ease of Use

-Design may also have a hand in your decision process, but we believe that performance, security and ease of use are the most important aspects to consider when you look for a desktop external hard drive.
-Research carefully and cautiously, but when you find the best desktop hard drive, go for it.
+There are many different things to consider when you want to buy an external hard drive, but when you find the best desktop external hard drive for you, go for it.
 Delaying backing up your digital content is not a luxury you can afford.